Protecting Victims of Accidents Caused by Truck Defects

 Maryland’s authority on manufacturing liability

 Any accident involving a truck is bound to be serious; they’re larger and heavier than a car, which increases the chances of serious damage during a collision.
 Defective or faulty parts, however, can play a large part in why a truck crashes or fails to perform as expected.
-Plaxen & Adler, P.A. helps victims of truck accidents throughout the state of Maryland.
+Plaxen Adler Muncy, P.A. helps victims of truck accidents throughout the state of Maryland.
 Our knowledge of the trucking industry as well as our experience taking on complicated trucking and product liability cases makes us an ideal choice to protect your rights.
 We explain how and why your accident may have occurred and then fight aggressively on your behalf during negotiations or during a trial.
 If you were injured because of a defective truck part, we can help.

 Who is to blame for trucking defects?